 Grate a couple of white or sweet potatoes, mix with 1 egg and some flour, then drop by the spoonful onto a parchment lined baking tray.
 Bake around 350 until starting to brown on top then flip.
 Serve with cottage cheese.

-When it comes to Chanukah gifts, there is no “standard” approach.
-It’s possible some families give their kids a little something each night, some give one gift, others a bit of money to teach them the value of giving.
-That’s a personal choice in every home, but I bring this up because of the dangers of leaving ribbon and paper around to be used as a chew toy and yes even swallowed.
+When it comes to Hanukkah gifts, there is no “standard” approach.
+Some families give their kids a little something each night, some give one gift, others a bit of money to teach them the value of giving.
+I suppose adults could also be on the receiving end of some of those presents but that was never the case in my home, it was always just about the kids.

 - Keep an eagle eye on your dog (and all pets) while lighting the candles and until they have completely burned out

-- Place a baby gate or barrier across the door so your dog has to stay on the other side
+- Placing a baby gate or barrier across the door means your dog can still see, or at least hear what’s going on

-Personally I keep the dogs with us so we can all celebrate together, but I do keep a very close eye on what they and everyone else are doing.
+Personally I keep the dogs with us so we can all celebrate together, but I do keep a very close eye on where they are and what they’re doing.